I Replaced Squarespace in 2 Hours for $0/Month

 4. Debugged its own work — when the blog feed regex didn’t match the actual HTML, it fetched the blog, analyzed the structure, and fixed the regex in the same session

-Could we have done this without AI?
+Could I have done this without AI?
 Absolutely.
 But it would’ve taken a weekend, not 2 hours.
-And we probably would’ve reached for a framework, added a build step, and created something harder to maintain than what we started with.
+And I probably would’ve reached for a framework, added a build step, and created something harder to maintain than what I started with.

-The real unlock: we didn’t have to know how to build a website.
-We started with a modified prompt template, pointed it at our existing site, and gave a dozen one-sentence corrections along the way.
+The real unlock: I didn’t have to know how to build a website.
+I started with a modified prompt template, pointed it at my existing site, and gave a dozen one-sentence corrections along the way.
 That’s it.
 The AI handled the HTML, the CSS, the JavaScript, the serverless function, the deployment, and the DNS debugging.

 For Anyone Still Paying for a Landing Page